-ID Revised Environmental Mitigation Measure Document Reference WR1 All waste would be assessed, classified, managed, transported and disposed of in accordance with the Waste Classification Guidelines.
+ID Revised Environmental Mitigation Measure WR1 All waste would be assessed, classified, managed, transported and disposed of in accordance with the Waste Classification Guidelines.
 Section 6.5 WR2 A hazardous material survey would be completed for those buildings and structures suspected of containing hazardous or special waste materials (particularly asbestos) prior to their demolition.
 If hazardous waste or special waste (e.g., asbestos) is encountered, it would be handled and managed in accordance with relevant legislation, codes of practice and Australian standards.
-Section 6.5.4 WR3 Construction waste would be minimised by accurately calculating materials brought to the site and limiting materials packaging.
+Section 6.5.3 WR3 Construction waste would be minimised by accurately calculating materials brought to the site and limiting materials packaging.
 Section 6.3 WR4 Waste streams would be segregated to avoid cross-contamination of materials and maximise reuse and recycling opportunities.
+Section 6.1 WR5 A materials tracking system would be implemented for material transferred between Sydney Metro West sites and to offsite locations such as licensed waste management facilities.
 Section 6.1